 MANAGEMENT'S CORRECTIVE ACTION PLAN: The City concurs with the audit finding.
 Due to the size of staffing, the achievement of adequate segregation of duties is desirable, but cost prohibitive.
-All efforts are made to segregate duties where feasible.
-In an effort to establish more sound controls the City monitors activity and balances in all fund account 2022-003 Utility Accounts Receivable and Customer Deposits Subsidiary Ledger Fiscal year finding initially occurred 2019
+All efforts are made to segregate duties where possible.
+In an effort to set up sound controls, the City monitors activity and balances in all fund accounts.

+2023-003 Utility Accounts Receivable and Customer Deposits Subsidiary Ledger